IBM-Bluemix-Docs/certificate-manager/regions-and-endpoints.md

 {: class="simple-tab-table"}

 #### Notes
+{: #endpoints-notes}

-- In the Frankfurt region only, certificates are maintained in the service database over the public network.
+- In the Frankfurt region only, your certificates are maintained in the service database over the public network.
-- Using IBM Cloud Functions as Callback URL servers is not recommended for users who are looking for using private-only endpoints, since Cloud Functions do not yet support private endpoints.
+- If you need to manage resources on {{site.data.keyword.cloud_notm}}'s private network, using {{site.data.keyword.openwhisk}} as Callback URL servers is not recommended. {{site.data.keyword.openwhisk_short}} does not yet support private endpoints.
+To learn more, check out the [{{site.data.keyword.openwhisk_short}} docs](/docs/openwhisk?topic=openwhisk-getting-started).
-- Ordering Let’s Encrypt certificates involves calling Let’s Encrypt over public network as it is a 3rd party service running outside of the IBM Cloud network.
+- Let's Encrypt is a third-party service that runs outside of {{site.data.keyword.cloud_notm}}.
+When you order certificates through Let’s Encrypt, {{site.data.keyword.cloudcerts_short}} interacts with Let's Encrypt over the public network.